ufrshubham/raylib-dart/README.md

 ## Note

 - This project is still work in progress and a lot of APIs from raylib are not yet exposed correctly

 - Right now it only supports Windows and Linux

 - This package uses a custom fork of [raylib](https://github.com/ufrshubham/raylib) added as submodule under vendors.
 So stock raylib binaries might not work.

+- Some APIs from raylib are not exposed because I feel that dart already has native libraries to handle such things.
+For example:

+  - Logging
+  - File management (expect dropped file APIs)
+  - MemAlloc and MemFree

 ## Usage